shayanfirouzian/Trapezoidal_Fuzzy_Number/README.md

 # Trapezoidal Fuzzy Number
-A library to work with trapezoidal fuzzy numbers in Python Suppose that we want to create A and B, which are Trapezoidal Fuzzy Numbers:
+A library to work with trapezoidal fuzzy numbers in Python\n Suppose that we want to create A and B, which are Trapezoidal Fuzzy Numbers:
 ```ruby
 from Trapezoidal_Fuzzy_Number import TrapezoidalFuzzyNumber